 Cuba to gradually open its borders Sep 13, 2021

 The government of Cuba has announced that the reopening of borders internationally and domestically will begin on November 15, 2021 based on the presumption that they will have fully vaccinated 90% of the population by then.

 - PCR testing on arrival will be random instead of required, and based on the presence of symptoms

-- Vaccinated travelers able to show their certificate will not be required to take a PCR prior to arrival.
-Non-vaccinated travelers must show negative results of a PCR taken no more than 72 hours in advance.
-PCR tests will be performed only on travelers displaying symptoms and there may also be random PCR testing at the airport.
+- Vaccinated travellers able to show their certificate will not be required to take a PCR prior to arrival.
+Non-vaccinated travellers must show negative results of a PCR taken no more than 72 hours in advance.
+PCR tests will be performed only on travellers displaying symptoms and there may also be random PCR testing at the airport.

 - Temperature checks will still be required

 - Luggage restrictions will be lifted in all ports of arrival, check with your airline about luggage requirements

 - Restrictions limiting interprovincial travel will resume as well

 As of June 21, 2021 Cuban financial and banking institutions stopped accepting U.S. dollars until further notice.
 This means that travellers should plan to bring other currencies, such as GBP, EUR, CAD to exchange for CUP.
 In 2020 Cuba took measures to reunite its dual currencies, eliminating the CUC and keeping the CUP whose value was set at 24CUP:1USD.
 The actual value of the CUP is much lower (currently around 60CUP:1USD) due to current inflation but the currency situation could change drastically once tourism resumes and there is an influx of foreign capital.
 You can read more about money in Cuba here .

 Cuba’s Convertible Peso (CUC) to be eliminated January 1, 2021